-If mole crabs are present in a sample, determine the size and gender of each crab.
+If mole crabs are present in a sample, determine the size and sex of each crab.
 Determine the size by measuring the length of the carapace with a caliper (to the nearest millimeter).
-Determine gender by carefully lifting the telson.
+Determine sex by carefully lifting the telson.
 Females are identified by the presence of modified legs, or pleopods, under the telson.
-Ovigerous females are identified by an orange mass of eggs.
-Males lack both pleopods and eggs.
-Gender cannot be determined if crabs are less than 9 mm.
+Ovigerous females are identified by an orange or brown mass of eggs.
+Males lack both pleopods and eggs. sex cannot be determined if crabs are 9 mm or smaller.
 These tiny crabs are considered “recruits.”
-Record data on data sheets and return animals to the water away from the transect.
+Record data on data sheets and return animals to the swash zone before beginning the next bag.

 In this optional extension to sandy beach monitoring, the presence of a parasitic worm (Phlyum: Acanthocephala) is investigated.
 A fishing permit or scientific collecting permit is needed to conduct this activity.
 About 30 crabs should be collected and placed in a zip lock bag.
 Place the ziplock bag in a freezer for more than 4 hours.
 Thaw and dissect crabs.
 Count the number of parasites present in the midgut of each crab.